PaulAStone/Assignments/README.md

 * **beta_supplementary.Rmd:** Contains code that could be made available to students or included into the exercise

 ##GeographicalEcology: Diversity across landscapes
+Week 5 focused on geographical ecology, i.e., examining diversity across a landscape in a spatially explicit context, using R Studio as a geographical information systems (GIS) environment.
+This lesson introduced students to the concepts of spatial aggregation, spatial autocorrelation, and considerations of spatial scale.
+This lesson also introduced students to the primary biogeographical/macroecological patterns known as the Distance-Decay relationship, Spatial abundance distribution, and the Species-area relationship.

 * **BrownCoData:**
 	* *20130801_PondDataMod.csv* :